Gary Roberts (footballer, born 1987): Later career

 In January 2014, Roberts joined Welsh Premier League side Gap Connah's Quay.
 The "Nomads" finished tenth in 2013–14.
 He signed with Maltese Premier League side Mosta in January 2015.
 He returned to England later in the year to play for Witton Albion in the Northern Premier League Division One North, and left the club upon the expiry of his contract on 31 December having scored one goal in 16 games.
 In June 2016, Roberts returned to the Welsh Premier League to play for Bangor City.
 He signed a contract extension four months later.
 The "Citizens" finished in fourth-place in 2016–17, and qualified for the UEFA Europa League after beating Cardiff Metropolitan University 1–0 in the play-off final; Roberts said "It means everything to the club [to be back in Europe].
 We've worked hard as a unit, not just the players but all the staff".
-He credited the club with turning his life around and helping him to overcome his drink and gambling problems.
-However, he left the club in July 2017 after having his contract cancelled; Bangor City made a statement to say "when a player states in the week leading up to a massive European game that he no longer wants to play for the club, we were left with no alternative other than to release him from his contract.
-We wish him well for the future and hope that one day he realises what a massive opportunity he has given up."
+He left the club in July 2017 after having his contract cancelled.

 Roberts signed with National League North club Southport in July 2017, who were managed by former Floriana boss Alan Lewer.
 He scored four goals in 14 matches for the "Sandgrounders", before his contract was cancelled by mutual consent in December 2017.
 On 9 January 2018, he signed a short-term contract with his hometown club, Chester, who were playing in the National League.
 Mark Maguire, CEO of the "Seals", said that: "What happens next will be largely down to Gary and will either be seen as a stroke of genius or madness.
 It certainly won't be boring!".
 Roberts was sent off ten minutes into his debut in an FA Trophy loss at East Thurrock United, leaving him with a three-game suspension, though the club's Community Trust and Exiles supporters group stepped in to fund his wages for another month after the expiry of his initial contract.
 Chester were relegated at the end of the 2017–18 season, though Roberts said that departing manager Marcus Bignot was "one of the best, if not the best manager I've worked under".
 Roberts scored four goals in 34 National League North appearances in the 2018–19 season.
 He had aimed to help the club reach the play-offs after signing a one-year contract at the start of the campaign, though they ended up finishing two places and three points short of this target.